-A tense drama about first contact with aliens, The Day the Earth Stood Still follows an alien messenger sent to Earth with a warning for the human race.
-Upon landing, he is shot by a nervous soldier and then whisked away to a secure facility and surrounded by bureaucrats.
+A tense drama about first contact with aliens, The Day the Earth Stood Still follows an alien messenger who is sent to Earth with a warning for the human race.
+Upon landing, he is accidentally shot by a nervous soldier and then whisked away to a secure facility where he is interrogated by bureaucrats.
 He soon realizes that the only way to get his message to the people of Earth—and not be hidden away by its governments—is to go out among the people.

-One of the first UFO films, The Day the Earth Stood Still was hugely influential, and even its hubcap-shaped flying saucer became the standard for countless films to come—including Forbidden Planet.
-And you can’t overlook look his all-powerful robot companion, Gort, as well as the famous phrase, “Klaatu barada nikto,” which are still widely appreciated in the world of science fiction.
+One of the first UFO films, The Day the Earth Stood Still was hugely influential.
+Its hubcap-shaped flying saucer became the standard for countless films to come—including Forbidden Planet.
+And you can’t overlook look his all-powerful robot companion, Gort, as well as the famous alien phrase, “Klaatu barada nikto,” which show up as homages and parodies even today.

 In 1947, just a few years before this film was made, a number of UFO sightings were in the news.
-So, to make the film more compelling, Robert Wise (who directed many classics, including: The Andromeda Strain, The Haunting and Star Trek: The Motion Picture) wanted give this film a documentary feel and he convinced a number of famous newscasters to play themselves reporting on the UFO sightings.
+To make the film more compelling, Robert Wise (who directed many classics, including: The Andromeda Strain, The Haunting and Star Trek: The Motion Picture) wanted give this film a documentary feel, so he convinced a number of famous newscasters of the day to play themselves reporting on the UFO sightings.